Written by Linda Noah, Petros Network Executive Director:

 My husband, Ray Noah, and I have been leading in our local church, Portland Christian Center, as well as overseeing the ministry of Petros Network.
 Our schedules have been grueling, and we felt it was time for us to set the stage for growth, and some healthy balance in our own lives.

-Our experiences in the developing world through Petros Network has impacted our view of the ministry of the local church significantly.
-Without question, we have seen God move in extraordinary ways — in miracles, signs and wonders — transforming individuals, families, entire communities, and even influencing the nations.
+Our experiences in the developing world through Petros Network have impacted our view of the ministry of the local church significantly.
+Without question, we have seen God move in extraordinary ways — in miracles, signs, and wonders — transforming individuals, families, entire communities, and even influencing the nations.

 The Petros Network Movement has painted a vivid picture in our hearts of what the local church should look like, what pleases God’s heart, and what the Kingdom Life can be here on earth.

 This vivid picture of God-at-work has fueled our belief that the local church is truly the hope of the world.
 It has also fueled our beliefs on what God finds bless-able.

 As people, we may all have two eyes, but there are many views and various ways good Christian people believe we should be living out faith, according to scripture, in the public arena.
 One camp leans into calling out of sin and creating dividing lines between sinners and the sinless, and another camp leans into demonstrating loving-kindness, without compromise of the Truth, and trying to be bridge-builders and people of peace: